 The Sedona Conference acknowledges Editor-in-Chief Phil Favro for his leadership and commitment to the project.
-We also thank Contributing Editors Stacey Blaustein, Oliver Brupbacher, Guillermo Christensen, Andrea D'Ambra, Robert DeCicco, Starr Drum, David Gaston, Alan Geolot, Jennifer Joyce, Professor Agnieszka McPeak, and Judge Anthony Porcelli for their efforts, and Denise Backhouse, Taylor Hoffman, and Wayne Matus for their guidance and input as Steering Committee liaisons to the drafting team.
-We thank Bennett Arthur for his contributions.
+We also thank Contributing Editors Bennett Arthur, Stacey Blaustein, Oliver Brupbacher, Guillermo Christensen, Andrea D'Ambra, Robert DeCicco, Starr Drum, David Gaston, Alan Geolot, Jennifer Joyce, Professor Agnieszka McPeak, and Judge Anthony Porcelli for their efforts, and Denise Backhouse, Taylor Hoffman, and Wayne Matus for their guidance and input as Steering Committee liaisons to the drafting team.
+We also thank Natascha Gerlach for her contributions.

-In addition to the drafters, this nonpartisan, consensus-based publication represents the collective effort of other members of WG6 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
-Other members provided feedback at a WG6 meetings where drafts of this Commentary were the subject of the dialogue.
-On behalf of The Sedona Conference, I thank all of them for their contributions.
+In addition to the drafters, this nonpartisan, consensusbased publication represents the collective effort of other members of WG6 who reviewed, commented on, and proposed edits to early drafts of the Commentary that were circulated for feedback from the Working Group membership.
+Other members provided feedback at a WG6 meeting where drafts of this Commentary were the subject of the dialogue.
+The publication was also subject to a period of public comment.
+On behalf of The Sedona Conference, I thank both the membership and the public for all of their contributions to the Commentary.